 1.Installing the plug-in

 To install the Neat Video (SR) plug-in for Premiere:

-Make sure you have started Premiere Elements at least once before installing the
+- Make sure you have started Premiere Elements at least once before

 - Download the installer of Neat Video for Premiere: